People giving a cat a pill

 Pilling a cat solo

 The saying “slow is smooth, and smooth is fast” also applies to pilling cats.
 Have the pill ready to go, get them on your lap, tilt their head back, and give them the pill.
+Ensure the cat’s nose points to the ceiling to help open their mouth.
 Getting them to swallow the pill is part of the challenge, so keep their mouth closed, rub under their neck, and blow lightly on their nose.
+You can also gently rub the cat’s throat to stimulate swallowing.

 The towel technique is a good one to try if you’re giving medicine to a wiggly cat.
-Wrap them in a towel with just their head sticking out.
+Wrap them in a towel with only their head exposed to make it easier to administer the pill.
 It may take a few tries to get it right because you have to hold the towel while you open their mouth and drop in a pill.
 The towel method works better with two people.

 An alternative to the towel method is a cat bag.
 If you can get the cat into a cat bag, it will block its claws and allow you to have free hands to work with the cat’s mouth.